vgvitale/radar-sim-ml/README.md

 # Airborne Radar Simulation — ML vs. Traditional Classification

 Simulates an airborne radar environment, classifies aircraft contacts using a neural network and a traditional algorithm, and compares their performance.
+NOTE: As making an AI-capable radar simulation is the point of this project, AI was used in this codebase.
+Particularly the training process, which was fully done via Claude Opus 4.7.

 ---